trees02

 Steeplechase Luna Park Dreamland

-Coney Island was the birthplace of the first Amusement Park in 1895 and it became home to several of the largest amusement parks in the world.
+Coney Island was home to Sea Lion Park, the first enclosed amusement park, which opened in 1895.
+Coney Island became famous for having several of the best-known amusement parks in the world.
 There was Steeplechase Park, Luna Park and Dreamland.
 In addition, a person or group of persons would lease space for single attractions.
-Coney Island was described as the “Poor Man’s Paradise”.
-It became the Nickel Empire, where for a nickel, you could get a hot dog or a knish (deep-fried baked potato cake), or ride on any of the thrilling amusements.
+Coney Island was described as the “Poor Man’s Paradise.”
+It also became the “Nickel Empire”, where for a nickel, you could get a hot dog or a knish (deep-fried baked potato cake), or ride on any of the thrilling amusements.

 Built for the Philadelphia Centennial Exposition, a 300-foot Iron Tower was moved to Coney Island in 1877.

 World’s first Roller Coaster, Switchback Railroad built by L.A.
-Thompson in 1884
+Thompson in 1884.

-In 1895, the world’s first enclosed amusement park, Sea Lion Park, opened at Coney Island.
+In 1895, the first enclosed amusement park, Sea Lion Park, opened at Coney Island.
 Rides included a Shoot-the-Chutes water slide, an Old Mill Ride and a Sea Lion Show.
 Poor weather and economic problems forced the closure of Sea Lion Park in 1902.
-In 1894, George Tilyou built Coney’s first Ferris Wheel at the Bowery, near the Iron Tower.
+In 1894, George Tilyou erected Coney’s first Ferris Wheel at the Bowery, near the Iron Tower.
 He also built several other attractions scattered around Coney Island.
 In 1897, he consolidated his rides into one place by the Ferris Wheel and opened Steeplechase Park.

-George Tilyou’s Ferris Wheel at Coney Island had 12 cars that each held 18 passengers
+George Tilyou’s Ferris Wheel at Coney Island had 12 cars that each held 18 passengers.

 Partners Frederick Thompson and Elmer Dundy built the Trip to the Moon for Steeplechase in 1901 and two years later, Trip to the Moon was the centerpiece of their newly opened Luna Park.
 The next year, in 1904, Dreamland was opened by former State Senator William Reynolds to record crowds and the theme was “bigger and better”.